jyothv/ECE590project/README.md

 - Class has two functions check_condition and property.
 - bool check_condition(std::vector<std::string> event_sequence, StateMachine& sm): Loops through random sequence of events that the machine responds to and calls bool property(StateMachine& sm, const Event et) for every event.
 Returns true if all the events in the sequence are safe, false if not.
--bool property(StateMachine& sm, const Event et): Takes state machine under test and one event at a time.
+- bool property(StateMachine& sm, const Event et): Takes state machine under test and one event at a time.
 Checks the current state and sees if its safe to transition next state.
 If its safe return true, else return false.

 3. Add necessary comments and details required to generate API documentation for the project.
 - Added comments with description for class, methods, details of arguments and return type.